Orthic Consolidated – Reference

 See P for PH, PHTH and PTH.
 Sometimes the H turns in the opposite direction.

-See SH and TH for those joins.
+See RH, SH and TH for those joins.
 Sometimes H is smaller or not completed.

 All examples from the Manual are under Joining Vowels with Vowels.